Get Started with Service Charges

 Important to note

-Service charges are not yet available for Square Appointments, Square for Restaurants or Afterpay transactions.
+Service charges are not yet available for Square Appointments or Afterpay transactions.

 Set Up Service Charges